Here’s how Voices for Civil Justice helps reporters.

 Tap into our national network of sources

-We organize a 50-state 1000-member network of advocates and experts from the civil justice community.
+We organize a 50-state 1500-member network of advocates and experts from the civil justice community.
 We can do the following to help you make your deadline:

-- Connect with expert sources – These are civil legal aid attorneys on the front lines whom you can quote.
+- Connect with expert sources – There are civil legal aid attorneys on the front lines whom you can quote.

-- Find client stories – Get personal perspectives from clients that help tell your story.
+- Find client stories – Get personal perspectives from people to help tell your story.

 - Identify fresh facts – This includes examples of ongoing or past lawsuits, civil justice trends, and recent reports.